Flight of Black Angel

-Flight of Black Angel is a 1991 television thriller film directed by Jonathan Mostow for Showtime.
-It stars Peter Strauss and William O'Leary.
+Flight of Black Angel is a 1991 American thriller television film directed by Jonathan Mostow and written by John Brancato and Michael Ferris (under the pseudonym Henry Dominic).
+It stars Peter Strauss and William O'Leary, with James O'Sullivan, Michele Pawk, and Michael Keys Hall in supporting roles.
 In the film, a United States Air Force pilot murders his family and steals an aircraft at gunpoint.
 The authorities try to capture him before he detonates a tactical nuclear weapon.

+The film aired on Showtime on February 23, 1991.

 Plot

-Captain Eddie Gordon (William O'Leary), a graduate of the United States Air Force academy, is a talented and aggressive pilot who proves too much for his fellow students to match.
-His flight instructor, Lieutenant Colonel Matthew Ryan (Peter Strauss) tries to encourage him to practice restraint, but with little success.
+Captain Eddie Gordon, a graduate of the United States Air Force academy, is a talented and aggressive pilot who proves too much in training exercises for the academy's students, leading many of them to quit for loss of confidence and nearly killing one in a head-on collision.
+His flight instructor, Lieutenant Colonel Matthew Ryan, encourages him to practice restraint, but with little success.

-After his birthday party at his home in Las Vegas, Eddie puts a religiously motivated long-organized plan into action: He kills his brother (Rodney Eastman) and his parents (Ben Rawnsley and K. Callan).
-Eddie then holds Captain Melissa Gaiter (Patricia Sill) of the Air Force base at gunpoint and forces her to arm his IAI Kfir C1 with live ordnance, a radar-jamming pod and a tactical nuclear weapon.
-Melissa refuses to co-operate further and is murdered.
+After his birthday party at his home in Las Vegas, Eddie puts a religiously motivated long-organized plan into action.
+He kills his brother and his parents.
+During preparation for more training exercises the next morning, Eddie holds Captain Melissa Gaiter of the Air Force base at gunpoint and forces her to arm his IAI Kfir C1 with live ordnance, a radar-jamming pod and a tactical nuclear weapon.
+Melissa refuses to cooperate with the last request, so Eddie murders her and swaps the serial numbers with a dummy bomb in order to trick the crew into loading the nuclear weapon.

-Later, Colonel Bill Douglas (James O'Sullivan) of the base's flight control is informed of the triple murder at the Gordons' residence while a training exercise involving Eddie is under way.
-Eddie takes this opportunity to shoot down his fellow students.
-Ryan manages to alert the base and tries to lure Eddie into the firing range of the base's surface-to-air missiles (SAMs).
-Eddie however, destroys the SAMs, Ryan's plane, and the airbase runway.
+Colonel Bill Douglas of the base's flight control is informed of the triple murder at the Gordons' residence while the training exercise is underway.
+Eddie ignores messages that his plane has been shot down under the rules of the exercise and kills the unarmed students.
+After attempting to persuade Eddie to land, Matthew alerts the base and lures Eddie into the firing range of the base's surface-to-air missiles (SAMs).
+Eddie destroys the SAMs, Matthew's plane, and the airbase runway.
+Matthew ejects before crashing.